nervosnetwork/overlord/docs/architecture_en.md

 ### Protocol description

 In Overlord, a consensus process is called an epoch.
 The epoch contains two parts, Header and Body (as shown below).
-The core structure of epoch is shown below, `epoch_id` is a monotonically increasing value, equivalent to height; `prev_hash` is the hash of the previous epoch; `order_root` is the merkle root of all pending transactions contained in the Body; `state_root` represents the latest world The MPT root of the state; `confirm_roots` represents the `order_root` collection from the `state_root` of the previous epoch to the `state_root` of the current epoch; the `receipt_roots` records the `receipt_root` corresponding to each `order_root` being executed; proof is proof of the previous epoch .
+The core structure of epoch is shown below, `height` is a monotonically increasing value, equivalent to height; `prev_hash` is the hash of the previous epoch; `order_root` is the merkle root of all pending transactions contained in the Body; `state_root` represents the latest world The MPT root of the state; `confirm_roots` represents the `order_root` collection from the `state_root` of the previous epoch to the `state_root` of the current epoch; the `receipt_roots` records the `receipt_root` corresponding to each `order_root` being executed; proof is proof of the previous epoch .

 <div align=center><img src="./assets/epoch.png"></div>